Language selection

 Bilateral relations

-Canada and Lao PDR are nearing 50 years of bilateral relations.
+Canada and the Lao Peoples’ Democratic Republic (PDR), or Laos, celebrated 50 years of bilateral relations in 2024.
 Diplomatic relations between Canada and Laos were established in 1974.
 In August 2015, Canada posted its first resident diplomat to Vientiane, and in July 2016 the Office of the Embassy of Canada was officially opened.
-Canada’s ambassador to the Lao People’s Democratic Republic (PDR) resides in Bangkok, Thailand.
-Lao PDR is represented in Canada by its embassy in Washington, D.C., and through its honourary consulate in Vancouver.
+Canada’s ambassador to Laos resides in Bangkok, Thailand.
+Laos is represented in Canada by its embassy in Washington, D.C., and through its honourary consulate in Vancouver.

 The Office of the Embassy of Canada in Vientiane offers trade and consular services to Canadian clients, and is mandated to deepen political, development, and cultural cooperation with Lao institutions.
-Canada’s priorities in Lao PDR include:
+Canada’s priorities in Laos include:

-Canada also supports the Lao government in reducing the harmful effects of unexploded ordnance (UXO) remaining from the Second Indochina War, in support of Lao PDR’s national Sustainable Development Goal 18, “Lives Safe from UXO”.
+Canada also supports the Lao government in reducing the harmful effects of unexploded ordnance (UXO) remaining from the Second Indochina War, in support of Laos’ national Sustainable Development Goal 18, “Lives Safe from UXO”.
 In 2023, Canada committed $750,000 to support de-mining efforts.

-Canada cooperates with Lao PDR as a dialogue partner of the Association of Southeast Asian Nations (ASEAN).
-Lao PDR takes over for a three-year period as Canada’s Country Coordinator for ASEAN in mid-2024.
+Canada cooperates with Laos as a strategic partner of the Association of Southeast Asian Nations (ASEAN).
+Laos took over for a three-year period as Canada’s ASEAN Country Coordinator in mid-2024 (2024 to 2027).

-The links between our two peoples contribute to the Canada-Lao PDR relationship.
+The links between our two peoples contribute to the Canada-Laos relationship.
 Today, roughly 40,000 people living in Canada identify themselves as being of Lao origin.
-Canadian tourism to Lao PDR is increasing, and pre-pandemic total numbers of Canadian visitors are anticipated to surpass 18,000 in 2023.
+Canadian tourism to Laos fell from 18,000 in 2019 to 1,400 in 2022 due to ongoing impacts of the COVID‑19 pandemic but is expected to return to pre-pandemic levels in the near future.

 Trade relations

-In 2022, bilateral trade between the 2 countries was valued at $ 43.5 million.
+In 2023, bilateral trade between the two countries was valued at $52.6 million.
+Several Canadian firms are active in Laos, working in the extractive, manufacturing and service sectors.
+These include Celestica, ASEAN Contact Center, 5NPlus, PRI-MED, and Deluxe Food Group.
+Other opportunities exist in areas where Canadian firms are strong, such as clean technologies, information and communication technology, infrastructure, agriculture, education, and environmental consulting.
+Canadian companies play a positive role as good corporate citizens and responsible investors in Laos.
 Canada also launched negotiations for a Canada-ASEAN free trade agreement in 2021.
-Several Canadian firms are active in the Lao PDR, working in the extractive and manufacturing sectors.
-These include Celestica, ASEAN Contact Center, 5NPlus, PRI-MED, Deluxe Food Group, and Aheeva Technology.
-Other opportunities exist in areas where Canadian firms are strong, such as clean technologies, information and communication technology, infrastructure, agriculture, education, and environmental consulting.
-Canadian companies play a positive role as good corporate citizens and responsible investors in the Lao PDR.

-The Office of the Embassy of Canada in Laos includes members of the Trade Commissioner Service, whose task is to expand commercial linkages between Canada and Lao PDR.
+The Office of the Embassy of Canada in Laos includes members of the Trade Commissioner Service, whose task is to expand commercial linkages between Canada and Laos.

 Related links